 Effective professional skills are the cornerstone to successful employment.
 Students are expected to demonstrate productive professional skills during all phases of enrollment.
-Faculty will work with students who need assistance in this area to improve the overall possibility for successful employment.
+Faculty will work with students who need assistance in this area to improve the overall possibility of successful employment.

-The Professional Skills grade is based on the following 10 categories.
+The Professional Skills grade is based on the 10 categories listed below.
 On a daily basis in the classroom, each category will be evaluated based on established criteria and the student will earn up to 10 points in each category.
 A minimum Professional Skills grade of 77% per each PN course (PN Foundations 1, PN Foundations 2, Medical Surgical Nursing 1, Medical Surgical Nursing 2, Comprehensive Nursing and Transitional Skills) is required to remain in and successfully complete the PN program.
 Professional skills will also be evaluated as part of the clinical skills grade (see next section).

-Attendance: Attends class for all scheduled hours assigned, arrives/leaves on time, contributes to class discussion and is actively involved in all activities.

-Character: Displays academic integrity (inclusive of not committing plagiarism), trustworthiness, dependability, reliability, self-discipline, and self-responsibility.

-Teamwork: Respects the rights of others; is a team worker; is cooperative; ensures confidentiality in all classroom, clinical and other matters; demonstrates professional behavior in interactions with peers, preceptors, and faculty.

-Appearance: Displays appropriate dress, grooming, hygiene, and wears full regulation uniform of the day.

-Attitude: Displays a willingness to cooperate and accept constructive criticism; sets realistic expectations; approaches assignments with interest and initiative.

-Productivity: Follows safety practices; conserves materials and supplies; maintains equipment; stays on task and utilizes time constructively; demonstrates proactive learning through involvement in activities and contributions to class discussions.

-Organization: Manifests skill in prioritizing and management of time and stress; demonstrates flexibility in handling change; completes assignments on time; uses work time appropriately.

-Communication: Contacts faculty to report concerns; notifies faculty of tardy/absence before start of class; seeks clarification and understanding through appropriate, pertinent questions, appropriate tone of voice

-Leadership: Displays leadership skills; appropriately handles conflict and concerns; demonstrates problem-solving capability; maintains appropriate relationships with supervisors/faculty and peers; follows the chain of command.

-Respect: (Professionalism) Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind to include but not limited to verbal, nonverbal, and written; addresses faculty and peers in appropriate tone and with appropriate language to include but not limited to electronic (email, text, etc.) communications.
+- Attendance: Attends class for all scheduled hours assigned, arrives/leaves on time, contributes to class discussion and is actively involved in all activities. - Character: Displays academic integrity (inclusive of not committing plagiarism), trustworthiness, dependability, reliability, self-discipline, and self-responsibility. - Teamwork: Respects the rights of others; is a team worker; is cooperative; ensures confidentiality in all classrooms, clinical and other matters; demonstrates professional behavior in interactions with peers, preceptors, and faculty. - Appearance: Displays appropriate dress, grooming, hygiene, and wears full regulation uniform of the day. - Attitude: Displays a willingness to cooperate and accept constructive criticism; sets realistic expectations; approaches assignments with interest and initiative. - Productivity: Follows safety practices; conserves materials and supplies; maintains equipment; stays on task and utilizes time constructively; demonstrates proactive learning through involvement in activities and contributions to class discussions. - Organization: Manifests skill in prioritizing and management of time and stress; demonstrates flexibility in handling change; completes assignments on time; uses work time appropriately. - Communication: Contacts faculty to report concerns; notifies faculty of tardy/absence before start of class; seeks clarification and understanding through appropriate, pertinent questions, appropriate tone of voice Any conflict -student is encourage to discuss with conflicting party with conflict resolution techniques.
+Follows chain of command. - Leadership: Displays leadership skills; appropriately handles conflict and concerns; demonstrates problem-solving capability; maintains appropriate relationships with supervisors/faculty and peers; follows the chain of command. - Respect: (Professionalism) Students are to follow chain of command per healthcare industry standards when communicating.
+Chain of command is as follows: Instructor- HSE Coordinator-Dean of student Services-Director of Operations-Executive Director.
+Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind to include but not limited to verbal, nonverbal, and written; addresses faculty and peers in appropriate tone and with appropriate language to include but not limited to electronic (email, text, etc.) communications.